Trump: If I were embattled VA nominee Ronny Jackson, I'd withdraw

 "Dr. Jackson's record as a White House physician is impeccable," a senior White House official said.
 "He has improved unit morale, received glowing reviews and promotions under Republican and Democrat presidents, and has been given a clean vet from the FBI."

-A 2012 watchdog report ordered up by Jackson found that both he and a rival physician KUHLMAN? exhibited "unprofessional behaviors" as they engaged in a power struggle over the White House medical unit, according to The Associated Press, which reviewed the six-page report.
+A 2012 watchdog report ordered up by Jackson found that both he and a rival physician, Dr. Jeffrey Kuhlman, exhibited "unprofessional behaviors" as they engaged in a power struggle over the White House medical unit, according to The Associated Press, which reviewed the six-page report.

-The report suggested that the White House consider replacing Jackson or Dr. Jeffrey Kuhlman, or both.
+The report suggested that the White House consider replacing Jackson or Kuhlman, or both.
 Kuhlman was the physician to President Barack Obama at the time.

 The report said staff members described the working environment as "being caught between parents going through a bitter divorce."